- Things To Check Before Buying A Rolex Watch

 Source - Rolex Magazine

 They like to boast their storied history, including the legendary crown icon that tends to reside at 12 o’clock on the dial.
-Fake models may negate completely any reference to the iconic crown emblem, including the famous coronet or miss out on “Rolex” on the dial altogether.
-This is a sure fire sign that you are in possession of a fake!
+Some models may negate completely any reference to the iconic crown emblem, including the famous coronet or missing out “Rolex” on the dial altogether.

 The Quality Of The Dial

-Most of the common fake watches display poor finishing throughout, including the dial, case and bezel.
+Most common fake displays have poor finishing throughout, including the dial, case and bezel.
 Genuine watches are finished to the highest standard possible.
 Putting a counterfeit side by side against a real model is one of the most determining factors to spot the difference.

 Source - Phigora

 Take the time to really look deep into the dial.
 This means checking the hour markers, including the quality of the printing and how the hands are designed e,g are they beautifully tapered.
-Fake ones are deemed to be blocky, peeling and generally not designed very well.
+Dodgy ones are considered to be blocky, peeling and generally not designed very well.

 We recommend you do thorough research into your desired brand, including checking the photos on the site in comparison with the photos provided by your source.
-If you choose us, you can be guaranteed zero fake Rolexes, no questions asked!
-This is down to our close-knit relationships with vetted luxury retailers or authorised dealers who have all been carefully curated to ensure customers buy the smart way when using Chrono Hunter.
+If you choose us, you can be guaranteed not one single fake Rolex!
+With 100% authenticity, this is down to our close-knit relationships with vetted luxury retailers or authorised dealers who have all been carefully curated to ensure customers buy the smart way when using Chrono Hunter.

 How Water Resistant Is Your Rolex Watch?

-Since Hans Wilsdorf created Rolex in 1905, he had a vision to produce waterproof watches that would be perpetually running and wouldn't require any winding of the crown.
+Since Hans Wilsdorf created the Genevan brand in 1908, he had a vision to produce waterproof watches that would be perpetually running and wouldn't require any winding of the crown.
 He swiftly patented the Oyster case in 1926 and stated “Like an Oyster, it can remain an unlimited time underwater without detriment to its parts”.

 Mercedes Gleitze - Source - Moonphase